mmikaeleriksson/workTime/CONTRIBUTING.md

 - Submit a pull request and mention which issue number it solves.
 - Add yourself to the contributors in [README.md](README.md#contributors)

+## Hacktoberfest
 Pull requests might not be merged directly during [#hacktoberfest](https://hacktoberfest.digitalocean.com/) so that more people have time to give the problem a try for themselves.
+Acceptable pull requests will be marked with the 'hacktoberfest-accepted' label so that it counts towards your goal.